ABRG-Models/BarrelEmerge/README.md

 # BarrelEmerge

+This is a simulation of the growth of axons which demonstrates how the whisker barrel field pattern can selforganize in the presence of only two orthogonal molecular guidance cues.
+It is the code behind the eLife paper:

+*"Modelling the Emergence of Whisker Barrels"*

-Emergence of whisker barrels with modified Karbowski-Ermentrout-like axon branching population model.
+The emergence of whisker barrels is demonstated in a modified Karbowski-Ermentrout-like axon branching population model.

-For instructions on reproducing the results of papers, see the README.md file in the paper/briefpaper subdirectory.
+For instructions on reproducing the results of the paper, see the README.md file in the paper/briefpaper subdirectory.

 Before you do that, you'll need to build this simulation code, which